Home » Grief Journal – 10 Ideas to Get You Started (2020 Edition)

 - Provides insight into thoughts and emotions

-There are no wrong answers on what to write about; however, here are some ideas that you might find helpful.
+There are no wrong ideas on what to write about; however, here are some questions you might find helpful as you begin.

 - What was the most meaningful aspect of the services you attended?